cs3216/cs3216.github.io/website/coursework/product-design/index.md

 Now it is time to get your hands dirty!

-Use any tool you want - even PowerPoint if that’s easier - or just plain paper, markers, and pencil.
+Use any tool you want - even PowerPoint if that's easier - or just plain paper, markers, and pencil.
 At this point, we value speed over quality since you will likely need to change them based on user feedback, so use whichever tool that allows you to do up wireframes the fastest.

 <iframe width="736" height="414" src="https://www.youtube.com/embed/JMjozqJS44M?start=124" frameBorder="0" allow="autoplay; encrypted-media" allowFullScreen></iframe>